marciopocebon/LampDash/README.md

 are doing!
 This software comes with no warranty and is provided as-is.

 Currently only a single dashboard interface with access to /etc/hosts and the httpd vhosts file.
-Also an httpd restart button for convenience.
+It also includes a button to restart httpd.